lnikol00/Blog-App/README.md

-## Starting Backend Server
+## Backend - server
-In order for login and register to work you will need to run backend server.
 In the project directory, you can run:

 ### `npm run dev`